Rod Woodson: Personal life

 Woodson was born in Fort Wayne, Indiana and was the youngest of three siblings, with whom he had close relationships.
 His father, the late James Woodson, was African American, and his mother, Linda Jo Doerflein, was of German descent.
 His father was a laborer from Tennessee and his mother worked with the handicapped in Fort Wayne.
 Woodson attended R. Nelson Snider High School in Fort Wayne, Indiana.
 His parents married in 1960 and had three sons, Joe, Jamie, and Rod.
 Woodson was raised in a two-story home in a predominantly black neighborhood.
 His family experienced harassment through his youth due to their mixed-race.

 From 1994 until 2008 Woodson held an annual youth football camp and activities, the Rod Woodson Youth Week, on the grounds of his former high school.
 This week-long camp featured current and former NFL players mentoring kids on football skills and the importance of education.
-There was a cheer camp, basketball game and concert.
+There was a cheer camp, basketball game, and concert.
 Woodson funded the majority of the week that also provided academic awards for camp goers and saw hundreds of kids throughout its existence.
 Woodson was also an outspoken Christian.

 Woodson used to split his time between NFL Network studios in Los Angeles, his home in Pleasanton, and a cottage in Coldwater, Michigan.
 He was also part of the studio team for BBC Sport's NFL coverage in 2007, including Super Bowl XLII and Super Bowl XLIII.
 In February 2011, he accepted the role as the defensive backs coach of the NFL's Oakland Raiders (his former team).

 He played defensive back and a variety of offensive skill positions and was named Parade and USA Today All-American, all-state his junior and senior seasons.
 Woodson was named Indiana "Mr. Football" in 1982.
 In addition to football, he won both the high and low hurdles state championships in both his junior and senior seasons; and played varsity basketball his junior and senior seasons, making all-conference his senior year.

-Woodson resides in Pleasanton, California with his wife, Nikki, who he married in 1992.
+Woodson resides in Pleasanton, California with his wife, Nikki, whom he married in 1992.
 The couple have five children; two sons and three daughters.